bitcraze/bitcraze-website/src/buy/buyers-guide.md

 **What to buy:** [The Artist bundle](https://store.bitcraze.io/products/the-estetik-bundle), [the Buzzer deck](https://store.bitcraze.io/products/buzzer-deck)

-## I want a bigger Crazyflie 2.0
+## I want a bigger Crazyflie 2.X

-The BigQuad deck is used to control a bigger quad copter frame with a Crazyflie 2.0.
+The BigQuad deck is used to control a bigger quad copter frame with a Crazyflie 2.X.
 Remove the motors on the Crazyflie, add the BigQuad deck and mount it on a bigger frame.
 Connect the motor controllers (ESCs) for the brushless motors of the frame to the BigQuad deck and you are ready to go.
-You get the full echosystem of the Crazyflie 2.0 but super sized.
+You get the full ecosystem of the Crazyflie 2.X but super sized.

 **What to buy:** [Getting started bundle](https://store.bitcraze.io/products/getting-started-bundle), [BigQuad deck](https://store.bitcraze.io/products/bigquad-deck)